+3. In a hurry?
+If you need your tan to dry quickly, use your hair dryer and literally “blow dry” your skin.

 4. Remember to wipe your fingers and toenails after misting as you don’t want the tan to stain them.

 Every girl knows that before any self-tanning, exfoliation is key.
-I literally exfoliate constantly so my skin is generally well prepared.
+I literally exfoliate all year round so my skin is generally well prepared.
 It’s often a good idea to shave your legs the day, or evening before to give the pores a chance to recover.
-It’s annoying when the tan gets into the pores and looks awful, so you want to avoid that if we can.
+It’s annoying when the tan gets into the pores and looks awful, so you want to avoid that.
 Start with either an exfoliation mitt or use your usual product in the shower.
 St. Tropez sell a great tan removing mitt for scrubbing off those remaining patchy areas of old tan that just won’t go away.
 I would definitely recommend using this as I find it really effective and also leaves the skin really smooth.

 I’m usually an evening tanner but also I will apply my tan any time of day depending on my plans etc. Once out of the shower I moisturise with an oil-free moisturiser, Fake Bake does a really good one.
 I use this before and then daily to prolong my tan.
 Using oil fee just means the tan will adhere properly to the skin as there’s no barrier left as with a general moisturiser.
 After moisturising, I will let that settle for a while.
 Then using the mitt apply the tan in your usual way.
 For my back I stand in the bath and bend over, then I mist the tan over my back and carefully dab in any spots of tan with the mitt.
 For me, misting gives a much evener application.